deepshard/trufflesdk/README.md

 The Python SDK works by parsing your tools into a gRPC server at runtime, generating a method handler, as well as Protobuf messages for each tool's arguments and return types respectively.
 This means that any language can be used to create a Truffle App, and we hope to listen to what early-users want for expanding the SDK's support outside of Python.

+Inside your application you are free to use the full power of our inference engine, access a vector datastore, request user input in the UI, and more!
+That means tools that use inference, tools that create files, tools that can do anything you dream up!

 ### Tool Definitions